 - Halfway through your internship:

-- Ask your supervisor to complete a mid-term evaluation of your work and ask that they send that to your internship supervisor.
+complete a mid-term evaluation of your work and send it to your faculty internship supervisor.

 - This can be submitted via fax, or through the mail directly to the Geography-Earth Science Department.